This, our third in a series of Lottery & Gaming webinars, focuses on what’s hot in mystery shopping research.

 Question #3: What is the difference between “crowdsourced” and “trained” shoppers?

 Answer: Our traditional mystery shop programs are fielded using trained shoppers.
 They are individuals who have been through an extensive training that is required to join any mystery shop panel in Canada.
 These shoppers are certified and continually evaluated.
 Our Microshop programs use crowdsourced shoppers.
 They are everyday Canadians who have not gone through any training, but have simply downloaded an app and are looking to earn some extra money by completing tasks through a mobile app.
 These individuals are provided very detailed and specific instructions to ensure that the tasks are executed properly.

 Question#4: Should I use Mystery Shop instead of Customer Satisfaction/Experience research?

 Answer: No. A Mystery Shop program is not a replacement for any kind of “voice of the customer” measurement or other forms of direct customer feedback research.
 On the other hand, “voice of the customer” and other customer feedback research are not replacements for a Mystery Shop program.
 In fact, these two research approaches complement each other very well.
 Customer feedback research gives you a perspective as to how the customer feels.
 Mystery Shop provides what is happening in the moment in an unbiased format.
 For example, customers may be complaining about the wait time at a particular location.
 When you ask the customers, they give you their perspectives of time.
 When you send shoppers into the location, they take an actual measurement of time.
 This could suggest that the location is adhering to time standards but the customers are not satisfied with it and therefore, it should further investigated.

-Paul Lauzon, Ipsos Marketing, Canada
+Paul Lauzon, Market Strategy & Understanding, Canada

 Rebecca Harris, Vice President, Mystery Shopping, Canada